NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 New equipment calibrations should not be used unless all method specific quality control verifications are performed post-calibration and within acceptable limits (see [Equipment Verification](#Equipment-Verification)).

 ## Equipment Verification
+Equipment verification received upon receipt of new equipment should be saved as part of, or the start of, the equipment history log.
+Ongoing equipment verification performed by the vendor should also be documented in the equipment history log.

+Complex equipment is not typically verified by laboratory personnel.
+Rather, individual methods on complex equipment are validated separately.
+Initial and ongoing method validation requirements are described in [QSP-Methods](../QSPs/Methods.md)

+Other equipment verifications performed by laboratory personnel are described in [Specific Equipment Requirements](#Specific-Equipment-Requirements)

 ## Equipment Maintenance
 Equipment maintenance should be performed at the manufacturer's recommended periodicity or regulatory document's recommended periodicity whichever is shorter unless technical justification is documented.